 The image of the Our Lady of the Sorrows (Virgen de las Penas in Spanish) is one of the most spectacular and fragrant in Malaga at Easter.
 Her cloak is made of thousands of carnations (between 15-20,000 of them), donated by the city gardeners.
 It might not be as richly decorated as the gold and silver threads in other cloaks, but this throne is particularly pretty.
-See her come out of her chapel (just off Calle Andrés Pérez) at 5.50pm on Tuesday 16 April 2019.
+See her come out of her chapel (just off Calle Andrés Pérez link) at 5.30pm on Tuesday 27 March 2018.

 See them sky-dive into Malaga

 And now for something completely different and perhaps one of the most exciting things to do in Malaga at Easter.
 The BRIPAC parachute regiment skydives into town on Wednesday 28 March.
 See them land on the beach at La Malagueta/La Caleta (roughly in front of the Hotel Gran Miramar) from 1.30pm.